RiriHanafi/ProjectLab_DSEI/README.md

 # Introduction

-This is a reposition for Project Lab Data Sosial-Ekonomi Indonesia arranged by Pacmann Course.
+This is a repository for Project Lab Data Sosial-Ekonomi Indonesia arranged by Pacmann Course.